 I quoted, the poem fresh in my mind.

 “As for any pillar talk, I’m now more like a Pillar of Hercules” continued this historical oracle.
 “A port of entry guiding my students into the realm of the recondite.
 Mind you I’ve done all right for myself,” he went on cautiously, as if he were rather embarrassed by his status.
 “You might call it poetic justice.
-I’ve worked hard to get here and copped my share of flak on the way.
+I’ve worked hard to get here and copped my share of flak on my fuselage.
 All par for the course.”

 Take a Proper Gander.